Work Requirement Disqualifications

 The application is denied when the disqualified participant is the NA lead participant.

-NOTE For a disqualification of one month, the PI does not need to complete another application or interview.
+NOTE For a disqualification of one calendar month, the PI does not need to complete another application or interview.
 The same application and interview can be used for benefits.
-When the disqualification is for more than one month, a new application is required.
+A new application is required when the disqualification is for more than one calendar month.

 An application is denied when the disqualified participant is the PI or the TPEP Primary Wage Earner (PWE).